George L. Fox (chaplain): Life

-In late 1942, Fox was transferred to Camp Myles Standish in Taunton, Massachusetts, and attended Chaplains School at Harvard University.
-There he met fellow chaplains Alexander D. Goode, Clark V. Poling and John P. Washington.
+After Chaplains' School, Fox was transferred to Camp Myles Standish in Taunton, Massachusetts.
+There Fox and Goode met chaplains Clark V. Poling and John P. Washington.
 In January 1943, Fox and his fellow chaplains boarded the SS Dorchester, which was carrying some 900 soldiers to the United Kingdom.

+Death

 On February 2, 1943, the German submarine U-223 spotted the convoy and fired a torpedo which struck the Dorchester shortly after midnight.
 Hundreds of men packed the decks of the rapidly sinking ship and scrambled for the lifeboats.
 Several of the lifeboats had been damaged and the four chaplains began to organize the passengers.
 They distributed life jackets from a locker; when the supply of life jackets ran out, each of the chaplains gave theirs to other soldiers.
 When the last lifeboats were away, the chaplains prayed with those unable to escape the sinking ship.
-27 minutes after the torpedo struck, the Dorchester sank with 672 men still aboard.
+Twenty-seven minutes after the torpedo struck, the Dorchester sank with 672 men still aboard.
 The last anyone saw of the four chaplains, they were standing on the deck, arms linked and praying together.